ABI-CTT-Group/digitaltwins-api/README.md

 ## Introduction
 The development of novel medical diagnosis and treatment approaches requires understanding how diseases that operate at the molecular scale influence physiological function at the scale of cells, tissues, organs, and organ systems.
 The Auckland Bioengineering Institute (ABI) led **Physiome Project aims to establish an integrative “systems medicine” framework based on personalised computational modelling** to link information encoded in the genome to organism-wide physiological function and dysfunction in disease.
 The **[12 LABOURS project](https://www.auckland.ac.nz/en/abi/our-research/research-groups-themes/12-Labours.html) aims to extend and apply the developments of the Physiome Project to clinical and home-based healthcare applications**.

-As part of the 12 LABOURS project, we are **building a Digital Twin Platform to provide common infrastructure**:
+As part of the 12 LABOURS project, we are **building a DigitalTWINS Platform to provide common infrastructure**:
 * A **data catalogue** that describes what data is available, what it can be used for, and how to request it.
 * A **harmonised data repository** that provides access control to primary and derived data (waveforms, medical images, electronic health records, measurements from remote monitoring devices such as wearables and implantables etc), tools, and workflows that are stored with a standardised dataset description.
 * **Describe computational physiology workfkows in a standardised language** (including workflows for knowledge discovery, clinical translation, or eductation, etc), and **run and monitor their progress**.